 Art VANGILDER, J.W.
 Captured on scout, Jan.
 21, 1863.
 Taken to Richmond and Exchanged.

 Priv.
-ATCHESON, Alex.
+ATCHESON, Alexander

 Priv.
 ANNINGTON, Louis